The Canadian Feedlot Audit Program

-The Canadian Feedlot Animal Care Assessment Program is an objective, science-based, and practical animal health and welfare audit program designed specifically for confined beef cattle feedlots.
+The Canadian Feedlot Audit Program is an objective, science-based, and practical animal health and welfare, beef quality and food safety program designed specifically for confined beef cattle feedlots.

-The feedlot audit guide was developed by feedlot producers, veterinarians, animal scientists, and the processing industry’s beef welfare experts to provide the beef industry with a credible and widely accepted feedlot animal care and welfare assessment program that can be used by all stakeholders to improve animal care and provide reassurances to consumers and the public that feedlot cattle are raised humanely.
+The feedlot audit guide was developed by feedlot producers, veterinarians, animal scientists, and the processing industry’s beef welfare experts to provide the beef industry with a credible and widely accepted feedlot animal care and welfare, beef quality and food safety assessment program that can be used by all stakeholders to improve animal care and provide reassurances to consumers and the public that feedlot cattle are raised humanely and safely.
 This Audit Guide/Tool has been certified by PAACO (Professional Animal Auditor Certified Organization) and recognized by NFACC (National Farm Animal Care Council) and CRSB (Canadian Roundtable of Sustainable Beef Production).

 Get Started Today